skyscrapers/documentation/kubernetes/karpenter.md

 [It is not recommended to run Karpenter on a node that is managed by Karpenter](https://aws.github.io/aws-eks-best-practices/karpenter/#run-the-karpenter-controller-on-eks-fargate-or-on-a-worker-node-that-belongs-to-a-node-group).
 Therefore we opted to deploy Karpenter on Fargate nodes.

-Karpenter is launching EC2 instances directly from the AWS API, therefore you won't be seeing an autoscaling group in AWS anymore for the node pool that is provisioned for your instances.
+Karpenter launches EC2 instances directly from the AWS API, therefore you won't be seeing an autoscaling group in AWS anymore for the [NodePool](https://karpenter.sh/docs/concepts/nodepools/) that is provisioned for your instances.
 If you want to have a visual representation of the nodes and their usage we recommend using the [eks-node-viewer](https://github.com/awslabs/eks-node-viewer) command from AWS.

 ## Pre-requisites